suvarnak/keras-transfer-learning-for-oxford102/README.md

+## Original code is modified to experiment with batch-size, weigh initializations , weigh update algorithm to facilitate. learning from few examples

+## Following is readme file of original code

 ## See my application for identifying plants - [Plant Care](https://plants-care.com).
 It works using the code from the model implemented in this repo.

 # Keras pretrained models (VGG16, InceptionV3, Resnet50, Resnet152) + Transfer Learning for predicting classes in the Oxford 102 flower dataset (or any custom dataset)